-- 1. Temple University, Small Business Development Center, Go Global Accelerator coordinating the national university-based European Network of Research and Innovation Center and Hubs (ENRICH in the USA) - 2.
-UC Berkeley, Sutardja Center Entrepreneurship and Technology (SCET) - 3.
-University of Texas Austin, Global Innovation Lab (GIL) - 4.
-George Mason University, Mason Enterprise Center Business Center (MECP) - 5.
-Purdue University, Burton D. Morgan Center for Entrepreneurship (BMCE) - 6.
+- 5. Purdue University, Burton D. Morgan Center for Entrepreneurship (BMCE) - 6.
 UMass, Boston, Venture Development Center (VDC) - 7.
-Georgia Tech Soft Landing programs at the Enterprise Innovation Institute (El2). - 8.
+Georgia Tech Soft Landing programs at the Enterprise Innovation Institute (EI2). - 8.
 Maryland Soft Landing Program - 9.
 Automation Alley (Oakland County, MI)

-Small Business Development Centers in Universities55
+Small Business Development Centers in Universities 55

 The SBDCs are funded in part by the Small Business Administration (\$129.5M in 2019), the states, and host organizations.
-The 950 centers, employing +3,000 full-time counselors, are found in universities, colleges, state economic development agencies, and private sector organizations.56.
+The 950 centers, employing +3,000 full-time counselors, are found in universities, colleges, state economic development agencies, and private sector organizations.
 Their mission is to help start and grow small businesses via different training and services, including no cost face-to-face business consulting.
 Leveraging a university based SBDC will give you an easier access to its faculty and tech transfer office.
 It will also provide services such as support for procurement, i.e., selling your products to the university and local governments, and for grant writing, e.g., SBIR and STTR.
 SBDCs are organized by networks, usually on the State level.
 Therefore, it will open doors across the State you chose to launch your U.S. activities.